MhageGH/esp32_SoundRecorder/README.md

 - [arduino-esp32](https://github.com/espressif/arduino-esp32)

 ## How to use
 Set SD card.
 Turn on the power.
-And start recording sound and save as wav file (16bit, monoral, 44.1kHz) in SD card.
+And it starts recording sound and saves as wav file (16bit, monoral, 44.1kHz) in SD card.